liferay/liferay-docs/discover/portal/articles/100-web-experience-management/06-configuring-applications/02-importing-exporting-app-data.markdown

 **Update Data**

-- *Mirror*: All data and content inside the imported LAR is newly created the first time while maintaining a reference to the source.
+*Mirror*: All data and content inside the imported LAR is newly created the first time while maintaining a reference to the source.
 Subsequent imports from the same source updates entries instead of creating new entries.

-- *Mirror with overwriting*: Same behavior as the mirror strategy, but if a document or an image with the same name is found, it is overwritten.
+*Mirror with overwriting*: Same behavior as the mirror strategy, but if a document or an image with the same name is found, it is overwritten.

-- *Copy as New*: All data and content inside the imported LAR is created as new entries within the current site every time the LAR is imported.
+*Copy as New*: All data and content inside the imported LAR is created as new entries within the current site every time the LAR is imported.

 **Authorship of the Content**

-- *Use the Original Author*: Keep authorship of imported content whenever possible.
+*Use the Original Author*: Keep authorship of imported content whenever possible.
 Use the current user as author if the original one is not found.

-- *Use the Current User as Author*: Assign the current user as the author of all imported content.
+*Use the Current User as Author*: Assign the current user as the author of all imported content.

-Once you've selected the appropriate options, select *Import*, and your widget's data is imported and ready for use.
+Once you've selected the appropriate options, select *Import* and your widget's data is imported and ready for use.